Multivariable $(\varphi,\Gamma)$-modules and locally analytic vectors: Introduction

 The construction of the $p$-adic local Langlands correspondence for $\GL_2(\Qp)$ (see for instance \cite{ICBM}, \cite{CGL2} and \cite{LBGL}) uses these cyclotomic $(\phi,\Gamma)$-modules in an essential way.
-In order to extend this correspondence to $\GL_2(F)$, where $F$ is a finite extension of $\Qp$, it seems necessary to have at our disposal a theory of $(\phi,\Gamma)$-modules for which $\Gamma=\Gal(K_\infty/K)$ where $F \subset K$ and $K_\infty$ is generated by the torsion points of a Lubin-Tate group attached to $F$.
+In order to extend this correspondence to $\GL_2(F)$, where $F$ is a finite extension of $\Qp$, it seems necessary to have at our disposal a theory of $(\phi,\Gamma)$-modules for which $\Gamma=\Gal(K_\infty/K)$ where $F \subset K$ and $K_\infty$ is generated by the torsion points of a Lubin-Tate group attached to a uniformizer of $F$.
 Generalizing the theory of $(\phi,\Gamma)$-modules to higher dimensional $p$-adic Lie groups $\Gamma$ is a difficult problem, which is raised in the introduction to \cite{F90}.
 It does not seem to be always possible; for example, the main result of \cite{LTFN} implies that under a reasonable additional assumption, $\Gamma$ needs to be abelian for the theory to work.

-If $K_\infty/K$ is a Lubin-Tate extension as above, then the theory does extend \cite{KR09} but the resulting $(\phi,\Gamma)$-modules are usually not overconvergent \cite{FX12}.
+If $K_\infty/K$ is a Lubin-Tate extension, then the theory does extend: using Fontaine's classical construction, we can attach to each representation of $G_K$ a Lubin-Tate $(\phi_q,\Gamma_K)$-module over a certain $2$-dimensional local field $\bfont_K$ (\cite{F90} and \cite{KR09}), but the resulting $(\phi,\Gamma)$-modules are usually not overconvergent \cite{FX12}.

-Our solution to the problems of extending the theory and of the lack of overconvergence is to construct $(\phi,\Gamma)$-modules with coefficients in some rings of pro-analytic vectors, which is a straightforward generalization of the above observation that $\dtrig{}{}(V)^{\pa} = \cup_{n \geq 0} \phi^{-n}(\drig{}(V))$ in the cyclotomic case.
+Our solution to the problems of extending the theory and of the lack of overconvergence is to construct $(\phi,\Gamma)$-modules with coefficients in rings of pro-analytic vectors, which is a straightforward generalization of the above observation that $\dtrig{}{}(V)^{\pa} = \cup_{n \geq 0} \phi^{-n}(\drig{}(V))$ in the cyclotomic case.
 Our main result in this direction is the following (see theorem \ref{lagenok}, and the rest of the article for notation).